top of page

 “Presti-what?
 Cripe, are ya kin to Selorian?”

 “Spellcraft, Elric.
 I am an arcanist by trade, and among us three, likely the most useful to you.
 Oswalind is a scribe in the Temple, and Vidimir is a common merchant.
 I am admittedly useless with sword and shield, and I doff my armor almost immediately when the battle commences each day.
 However, I have thus far not found a way to survive longer than two days.
 It is my hope that together, perhaps with your leadership, I can extend that to a week.
-I must confess that yours was a rousing speech, and it excites me to see what possibilities you might afford.”
+I must confess that yours was a rousing speech the other day, and it excites me to see what possibilities you might afford.”

 Elric held up his hand to Perian and shook his head.
 The arcanist clamped his mouth shut, and Elric grinned.
 “An’ I didn’t use any words…”